1983 BMW 320i coupe

 1988 BMW M3 advertisement

-Over the last decade or so, the first-generation M3 has become one of the definitive eighties collector cars.
-According to Hagerty’s valuation tools, all the money for a 1988 M3 in #1/Concours condition is an astounding $142,000, with a more normal #3/Good car going for $59,700.
-Some M3s come up for sale in the Hemming’s Motor News classifieds or on eBay Motors, but many are now sold at auction.
+Over the last 12 years or so, the first-generation M3 has become one of the definitive eighties collector cars, with values for the very best examples nearly doubling.
+According to Hagerty’s valuation tools, all the money for a 1988 M3 in #1/Concours condition is an astounding $215,000, with a more normal #3/Good car going for $65,700.
+Some M3s come up for sale in the Hemming’s Motor News classifieds or on eBay Motors, but many are now sold at auction, whether on-line (Bring a Trailer) or in-person.

 Make mine Salmon Silver Metallic, I think.